aryaniyaps/aryaniyaps/README.md

 ## Hello
-I'm PsychicSimp.
+I'm CosmicReindeer.
 No idea why you're here.
 But here goes.

 ### About
 I am still in high school right now, I like to code on and off- whenever time permits.